baldeguer-riquelme/Npc_normalizer/README.md

 # Nonpareil coverage normalizer
-Repository with scripts to normalize relative abundance (TAD/GEQ, RPKM or recruited reads) to a given nonpareil coverage.
+Repository with scripts to normalize relative abundance (TAD/GEQ, RPKM or recruited reads) to a given Nonpareil coverage (Npc).

 ### Install dependencies
 ```